 Bedford Titley expanded steadily with Murray and Andrew while continuing to maintain their boutique concept.

-After the retirement of Peter Titley in 2008, senior manager Matthew Parkin, also recruited from Duesburys in 2002, replaced Peter as the latest partner to join Bedford Titley.
+After the retirement of Peter Titley in 2008, senior manager Matthew Parkin, also recruited from Duesburys in 2002, replaced Peter as the latest principal to join Bedford Titley.

 It was in 2013, after many years of operating as Bedford Titley, the practice undertook a change of name to become Bedford CA.

 More recently, in late 2014, after joining the practice in 2009 with a diverse background including several years with Deloitte Corporate Finance, Geoff Hartigan became a principal of the practice.
 He was joined in 2017 by David Dejong, who has been part of the practice since 2002.

 Bedford CA is extremely proud of its dedication to personal client relationships and its boutique approach to accounting services.
 Our team has been so successful with this model that we can trace some of our current clients back to the original Law Saywell and Commins practice of the 1960s, with some of them dating back to the days of George Saywell and Charles Law.